jbellis/javasummary-py/README.md

 # JavaSummary
-This is a Python script that uses ANTLR to parse Java code and generate a summary of the classes, fields, and methods in the code.
-The summary is printed to the console.
+This is a Python script that uses ANTLR to recursively parse a Java package and generate a summary of the classes, fields, and methods found.
+The summary is printed to stdout.

-This is intended to give LLMs a complete overview while being concise enough to fit in its context window.
+This is an experiment to give LLMs a complete overview while being concise enough to fit in its context window.

 Java grammar from https://github.com/antlr/grammars-v4/tree/master/java/java